The Deed Scene in Marlowe’s Doctor Faustus

 Clip 2.
 Gareth Kennerley as Faustus with dancers in Greenwich Theatre production.

 Unlike the Globe Faustus, who is chatting with Mephastophilis throughout the dance, this Faustus gives himself up entirely to the ministrations of the dancers (assuming he has any choice in the matter).
 This “seduction” of Faustus is meant first to calm and reassure him and then to shock him with rhythmic violence.
 The effect is a curious combination of a massage, a ritual gauntlet, and a cult “love-bombing” to overcome his fears.
 No gifts are offered save those of “touch.”
 Although hugs are exchanged as if among friends, sexualized imagery is entirely lacking.
 In short, this is a very different sort of seduction than the one Dunster creates at the Globe.
-But it succeeds in strengthening Faustus’s resolve, and, as he gravely hands over his deed of gift, no one in the audience is moved to laughter.
+But it succeeds in strengthening Faustus’s resolve, and, as he gravely hands over his deed of gift, no one in the audience was moved to laughter.

 Freestone reprises this choreography in the last scene–to poignant, even horrific, effect.
 The three dancers are the devils who come to fetch Faustus to Hell.
 Their entrances, movements, and facial expressions initially reprise those in the earlier scene, but after a few moments, they are transformed by hostile intent.
 Their hands traverse his body once more (again without actually touching him), but now their gestures are violent and inflict pain.
 They hiss and grimace at him; they “raise” him exactly as they did in scene 5, with one finger, only to fell him with a slashing blow to the back.
 They encircle him, not in a quiet roundel but as merciless predators already tasting blood.
 Their ferocity is doubly shocking: the devotion and caring projected in their first appearance are now revealed to be a cruel hoax, as they flay their victim and drag him gleefully to hell.